inscapist/terraform-k3s-private-cloud/README.md

 1. Install [gossm](https://github.com/gjbae1212/gossm)
 2. Enter shell with `gossm start`
+3. Run `source /usr/bin/aliases`
-3. Check that kubernetes is running with `kubectl get all --all-namespaces`
+4. Check that kubernetes is running with `kubectl get all --all-namespaces`

 Optionally, if you want to use [kubectl aliases](./user_data/env/kubectl_aliases), add `source ~/.bashrc` to SSM Document/Preference.
 Refer [this](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-preferences-shell-config.html) for more information.